endulum/groves/README.md

 ## Todo

-- [ ] reply view is very squished on mobile, remedy this
-- - [ ] have `main` span all device width on mobile
 - [ ] community view can be an outlet, with post search, community stats, moderation/admin tools, and wiki as routes
 - [ ] Add bio field to account settings